 The sculptures de Waal is creating for the installation—made of porcelain, steel, gold, marble and glass—will echo the materials used not only for the works of art in the permanent collection but also for the house itself, which the artist considers a sculpture in its own right.
 The use of steel also references the way in which Henry Clay Frick, the museum’s founder, amassed his fortune.
 De Waal’s installations will be designed to catch the light from nearby sources (both natural and artificial), and will resonate with what the artist refers to as the aura of the historic mansion and the extraordinary works of art it contains.

-Major support for the installation is provided by Agnes Gund, Kathleen and Martin Feldstein, the Eugene M. Lang Foundation, Louisa Stude Sarofim, Mr. and Mrs. Andrew Saul, and Jane Richards in honor of Elizabeth Eveillard.
+Major support for the installation is provided by Agnes Gund, Mr. and Mrs. Michael J. Horvitz, Kathleen and Martin Feldstein, Margot and Jerry Bogert, the Eugene M. Lang Foundation, Lynda and Stewart Resnick, Louisa Stude Sarofim, Mr. and Mrs. Andrew Saul, and by Jane Richards in honor of Elizabeth Eveillard.

 About Edmund de Waal